rwvo/compiler_bug_loop_unrolling/README.md

 used, but also to loss of performance.

 ## Remarks
-From performance experiments, it follows that loop unrolling has a considerable impact on performance, and I would prefer not to give that up.
+From performance experiments, I know that loop unrolling has a considerable impact on performance, and I would prefer not to give that up.
 I see two obvious ways to keep (some) unrolling, but using fewer registers:

 Current code (schematically)